Zefk/Solarus-ARPG-Game-Development-Book_2/Solarus ARPG Game Development Book.md

 |Fantasy|  A fantasy story is about magic or supernatural forces.
 |Horror|  A horror story is told to scare or frighten the people.
 Normally with suspense, shock and/or violence.
 |Mystery|  A mystery story is normally about someone attempting to solve a puzzle.
 |Science fiction|  Centered around technology (computers and machines), universes space/time travel, aliens, and genetic manipulation.
 EX: Steampunk, cyberpunk, and clockpunk.
-Science fiction is mixed with it a lot in future eras or time travel.
+Science fiction is mixed a lot in future eras and time travel.

 ##The Plot: